 Jokingly, I often say that my favorite river is the last one I have paddled since the sights and sensations of the trip are fresh.
 It might be a spring-fed waterway with caves such as the Chipola, or the wild Ochlockonee in springtime, or the mighty Apalachicola in early fall.
 There’s the upper Sopchoppy when the water is right-broad sandbars, high banks and artistically twisted cypress roots and knees.
 The St. Marks is lovely any time, the Wakulla boasts manatees, and for a thrill of mild whitewater, you can’t beat the Aucilla.

-But the river I return to time and gain for inspiration and spiritual sustenance is the Wacissa, especially on a weekday or early Sunday morning when few others are on the water.
+But the river I return to time and again for inspiration and spiritual sustenance is the Wacissa, especially on a weekday or early Sunday morning when few others are on the water.
 The Wacissa is like an old friend, one I’ve grown up with since moving here at age eleven.
 When I launch my kayak in the clear water of the headsprings and begin paddling into that wide panorama of beauty, I am at peace.
 I feel alive.
 It’s that simple.

 While on the river, I acknowledge the many wading birds and other creatures.
 I feel privileged to share the stream with them, if only for a short while.
 Great blue herons stand sentinel-like.
 An eagle peeps from a tall cypress while a trilling kingfisher zooms past.
 Otters and turtles poke their heads up while an occasional alligator or water snake slides off the shore.
 In the evenings, owl calls echo across the marshy vista and wading birds begin to roost.
 As the sun dips low, I know it is time to leave, but I vow to return again and again.